 You must be confident

-Students look at similarities in TV culture and art between France and the UK.
-They can also see how TV culture can influence music.
+Students look at similarities in youth culture and art between France and the UK.

 Students learn to be diplomatic when giving feedback, while we encourage empathy.
 They also develop their understanding of similarities and differences between cultures.